Resident witnesses merciless killings while perched atop table

 September 8, 2017 saw one New Nursery resident perched atop a table in her house at 3:30 am from where she witnessed the fury of alleged members of the St Catherine-based Klansman gang being unleashed on her relative who was killed in a hail of bullets and his home then set ablaze by the gangsters whose arrival was heralded by barking dogs and exit marked by volleys of gunfire.

-The victims were 26-year-old Jermaine Bryan and his partner, 25-year-old bartender Cedella Walker, whose killing prosecutors say was “demonstrative of the gruesome manner in which this gang operated”.
+The victims were 26-year-old Jermaine Bryan and his partner, 25-year-old bartender Cedella Walder, whose killing prosecutors say was “demonstrative of the gruesome manner in which this gang operated”.

 On Wednesday the garrulous woman, who was one of several witnesses to take the stand yesterday as the trial of 33 alleged members of that gang continues at the Supreme Court in downtown Kingston, said she took her perch on the table after preventing another member of her household from running out to see what was the reason for the racket.